splynx/powerlynx-doc/system/adverts.md

 ![Create](images/create_video_a.png){data-zoomable}

-In this example, we created the 'Powerlynx' ad campaign, which is active from 2024-04-11 to 2024-04-30, across two locations that share the same splash page.
-The ad type is video, and you can upload a video with a maximum size of 100 MB, with no restrictions on its extension.
-We will be using the .MP4 video format.
+In this example, we created the “Powerlynx” ad campaign, active from 2025-01-06 to 2025-01-31, at the location called “Prague office” and the splash page called “Office,” limited to the plan named “Free.”
+The ad type is video, and you can upload a file up to 100 MB in size, with no restrictions on file extension.
+Here, we’re using an .MP4 video.

 Once created, you will see the parameters that can be modified and the uploaded video.
 You may also notice a new field called 'Ad view counter,' which displays the number of views for this specific ad: